Testo Junkie: Pharmacopornographic capitalism

 Preciado coins the term pharmacopornographic era in the book, a term based on his idea that the pharmaceutical industry, pornography industry, and late capitalism are integrated in their responsibility to the cycles of reproductive and social control through the regulation of bodies: it is framed into the micro-biological scale of design, and its place within a global political, social and economic context and strategies.

+Reception

+The English translation of Testo Junkie was a finalist for the 2014 Lambda Literary Award for Transgender Nonfiction.